quiltdata/quilt/docs/advanced-features/event-driven-packaging.md

 a maximum duration (`BucketThresholdDuration`) EDP creates a package in _s3://target-bucket_ (the _target_ bucket may or may not be the same as the _source_ bucket).
-3. Each EDP `files_ready` event contains sufficient information for the recipient to make Quilt data packages from the event:
+3. Each EDP event contains sufficient information for the recipient to make Quilt data packages from the event:
   - S3 Bucket name
   - Common prefix